 Conclusion and Opportunities

-CDMOs are actively involved in looking for vaccines for the coronavirus that has seen the world losing their beloveds.
+CDMOs are actively looking for vaccines for the coronavirus that has seen the world losing their beloveds.
 They are also beneficial in developing medicinal products and trial drugs that will change the pharmaceutical industry forever.

 Furthermore, several government bodies have plans to help boost the CDMO Industry to support larger enterprises and increase productivity.
-An opportunity like this is indeed what the industry needs to help bring them back to their feet.
+An opportunity like this is what the industry needs to help bring them back to their feet.
 And with this, the growth of these industries is expected to surpass earlier expectations.